WHEN IS THE EVENT IN 2019?

 IS IT JUST A PIPING COMPETITION?

-Friday's programme includes pipe band competition only, as Grade 1 bands compete for a place in the finals.
+Friday's programme includes pipe band competition only, as Grade 1 bands start the contest to be world champions.

 On Saturday the piping competition is accompanied with lots more to see and do: The Worlds Highland Games, World Highland Dancing Championships the Drum Major competition, and a Kids' Zone.